-The MDU has supported over 100 doctors over the past two years with complaints and claims related to a delayed diagnosis of prostate or testicular cancer.
+The MDU supported over 100 doctors over a two year period with complaints and claims relating to a delayed diagnosis of prostate or testicular cancer.
 Cases can arise for a variety of reasons but common themes included allegations of a failure to refer the patient, poor monitoring and problems with continuity of care when patients were seen by a number of different clinicians.

 Below we examine the cases in more detail to help doctors learn lessons from the concerns raised by patients and their relatives and carers.

 Prostate cancer is the most common cancer in men in the UK.
 It is generally a disease of older men, aged between 65 and 79 years, but approximately 25% of cases occur in men below this age group.
 It is generally diagnosed after a finding an elevated prostate-specific antigen (PSA) level in the primary care setting.

 Testicular cancer is less common, accounting for about 1% of cancers that occur in men.
 It tends to affect younger men between the ages of 15 and 49 years.
 Symptoms can include a painless swelling or lump in the testis or a change in the texture or shape of the testicles.
 There are different types of testicular cancer with the most common type being a seminoma, which accounts for approximately 50% of testicular cancers.

 Of the 106 cases from 2015 and 2016 in which the MDU supported doctors, 92% involved GPs, with the other 8% being consultants.
 The majority of these were urologists, but other consultant specialities included general medicine, radiology and oncology.